DayuanTan/pokemon_web_game/doc/steps2run.md

 ![](4.png)

-Run those SQL following the steps in the file "setup.sql".
+Run those SQL following the steps in the file "source/setup.sql".

 Firstly, create the database called "pokemon" and then use it.
 ```sql